A citizen journalist in Alabama steps in to serve a news desert

 ROBERTS: The point is to have somebody there because it matters for democracy.
 It matters for your pocketbook as a taxpayer.
 It matters for your community.

-YONGE: Watkins never worked as a journalist, but studied it briefly in college, enough to cover the issues affecting Fairhope's 23,000 residents.
-His presence at city council meetings does make a difference, says Fairhope Mayor Sherry Sullivan, who is suffering from laryngitis.
+YONGE: Watkins' presence at city council meetings does make a difference, says Fairhope Mayor Sherry Sullivan, who is suffering from laryngitis.

 SHERRY SULLIVAN: I think him being at all those meetings and reporting some information that we may or may not have wanted to share immediately with the public - it keeps us honest and keeps us transparent.